ardeora-cmu/lab9-MapReduceAndSpark/README_Jumbo2.md

 Select the project node.
 From the Run menu, select Edit Configurations.

 11. You may need to "Add new run configuration...".
    Choose "Application".
    The main class is WordCounter.
-    Set the command line argument (CLI arguments to your application) to the name of this file: hadoop-lab.txt Check that the working directory points to the directory holding hadoop-lab.txt.
+   Set the command line argument to the name of this file: hadoop-lab.txt Set the working directory to the directory holding hadoop-lab.txt.

    The configuration's Build and Run should show java 8 SDK and the working directory will provide a path to hadoop-lab.txt.

 12. Compile and run the Java application.